 IF YOUR CHILD IS ISOLATING...

 We will provide a mixture of online live sessions and work set to complete at home.
-This will range from home learning packs to online video lessons (live and recorded) and shared lesson planning using Microsoft Teams.
+This will range from home learning packs to online live video lessons and shared lesson planning using Microsoft Teams.
 This will be for both KS1 and KS2.

 Microsoft Teams will be accessible by using your child’s login details.
 Please contact the school office if you need this information.
 If access to this is not possible, we will use email or post to send copies of work set.